AndrewLuyt/divvy-bikeshare/README.md

 <https://divvy-tripdata.s3.amazonaws.com/index.html>

-### Data checklist
+## Data checklist

 -   ![](img/checkmark.png) Reliable: This is internal data
 -   ![](img/checkmark.png) Original: Yes, internal data.
--   **?** Comprehensive: 13 features: trip times, stations involved,
-    geographical coordinates, and membership information.
+-   **?** Comprehensive: The data has 13 features: trip times, stations involved, geographical coordinates, and membership information.
 It might be difficult to infer how the bikes are being used.
 -   ![](img/checkmark.png) Current: The newest data is approximately one month old, and extends back to 2013.
 -   ![](img/checkmark.png) Cited: Yes

+## NB

+Data sources extend back to 2013.
+These data may be too old to be relevant.
+We will limit to data no older than April 2020.